-Every body has different needs and everyone has their own specific health history.
-These are the things that helped me in having a positive experience with Isotretinoin (commonly known as Roaccutane or Accutane).
+Everyone has different needs and their own specific health history.
+These are the things that helped me in having a positive experience with Isotretinoin (commonly known as Roaccutane or Accutane, a drug for treating severe acne).
 Do not take supplements without consulting your pharmacist or your doctor, as they can interact with illness or other conditions you are suffering from.
 This article is for informational purpose only.
 Please take from it only what would suit you.

 Taking Isotretinoin as a treatment for acne is a long process and it will take months, so you need to optimise it to suit you and your lifestyle.
 After nine and a half months of treatment, I prepared a list of things that I think will really help.
 These are the things that I did in order to have a positive experience: